KondaveeteChennakesava/life-skills-track-exercises/SOLID_Principles.md

 ## Liskov Substitution Principle

-S is a sub-type of T, then objects of type T may be replaced with objects of type S.
+* S is a subtype of T, then objects of type T may be replaced with objects of type S.
-Derived types must be completely substitutable for their base types.
+* Derived types must be completely substitutable for their base types.

-LSP is a particular definition of a sub-typing relation, called behavioral sub-typing.
+* LSP is a particular definition of a sub-typing relation, called behavioral sub-typing.

 <pre>
 <code>